Shakthivelms8/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 1. Select the **.NET CLI** tab to observe the command required to import the latest version of this library into a .NET project.

-    > &#128161; No need to record this command.
+    > Note: No need to record this command.
 You will use a specific version of the library later in this exercise.

 1. Close your web browser window or tab.